 - Sometimes polyps block the drainage channel of the sinuses into the nose.
 This can make you more prone to infection of the sinuses (sinusitis).

 - Large polyps sometimes interfere with breathing at night and cause obstructive sleep apnoea.
-(See separate leaflet called Obstructive Sleep Apnoea for more information.)
+See separate leaflet called Obstructive Sleep Apnoea Syndrome for more details.